[Skip to Content]

 Pediatric Feeding Disorders Program

-Our mission is to help support children and their families having more positive interactions with mealtimes.
+Our mission is to help support children and their families in having more positive interactions with mealtimes.
 While eating is a critical component of healthy growth and development, it can sometimes be challenging for some children to eat enough to meet their caloric and/or nutritional needs.
 These challenges can be a great source of stress for families and caregivers.

 Our program provides assessment and treatment of a variety of feeding challenges displayed by children both with and without developmental disabilities including: